-Providing the music industry with only the finest guitar masterpieces, Martin Guitars have been setting a standard with dreadnought acoustic guitars.
-First, they created the historic Martin D-28.
-Then, out of innovation, they graced us with the Martin D-35.
+Providing the music industry with only the finest guitar masterpieces, Martin Guitars has been setting a standard with dreadnought acoustic guitars.

 Famously recognized because of its 3-piece back, the Martin D-35 quickly caught on with music artists after it was created after the iconic D-28.
 The manufacturing company opted for this 3-piece back masterpiece because of a shortage in rosewood supply.
 Thankfully, guitar enthusiasts loved every bit of it despite having a different sound and tone as its older brother, the D-28.